André Balazs

 André Tomas Balazs (born January 31, 1957) is an American businessman and hotelier.
 He is president and chief executive officer of André Balazs Properties, a portfolio of hotels across the United States and residences in New York, especially in New York City.

 Early life and education

 Balazs was born in Boston, Massachusetts.
-His father, Endre Alexander Balázs, was a research professor at Harvard Medical School, founded the Retina Foundation and the Boston Biomedical Research Institute, and served as director of ophthalmic research at Columbia-Presbyterian Medical Center.
+His father, Endre Alexander Balázs, was a research professor at Harvard Medical School, founded the Retina Foundation and the Boston Biomedical Research Institute, and was director of ophthalmic research at Columbia-Presbyterian Medical Center.
 His mother, Eva K. Balazs, was a family therapist and psychologist at McLean Hospital.
 Also a musician, she later helped form the New New Orleans Jazz Band.

 Balazs graduated from Buckingham, Browne & Nichols School, a private preparatory school in Cambridge, Massachusetts.
 He later attended Cornell University, where he was a member of the Quill and Dagger society.
 Balazs also attended the Columbia University Graduate School of Journalism, where he earned a joint master's degree in journalism and business.